-The following discussions includes comments made on the At-Large Wiki as well as those made during a number of face-to-face meetings and teleconferences.
+The following discussions include comments made on the At-Large Wiki as well as those made during a number of face-to-face meetings and teleconferences.

-The White paper and the Wiki comments can be found at https://st.icann.org/alac-docs/index.cgi?director-white-paper.
+The White paper and the Wiki comments can be found at https://st.icann.org/alac-docs/index.cgi?director_white_paper.